cicsdev/cics-eventprocessing-java/README.md

 This will compile the Java code, build a WAR file and package it and the EP adapter and Event binding into a CICS bundle as a ZIP file at `./cics-eventprocessing-java-bundle/build/distributions/cics-eventprocessing-java-bundle-0.0.1-SNAPSHOT.zip`

 ### Building with Maven

-Run the following command from the `cics-eventprocessing-java` directory:

 ```sh
 ./mvnw verify